Participate in AMY’s free youth programming

-There are many ways to get involved with The AMY Project!
+There are many ways to get involved with The AMY Project and our Toronto-based programming!
 We have programs year-round geared toward young women and non-binary youth.
 There are different parameters and age restrictions for different programs.
+All of our programs and workshops are FREE.
 We will post here when we have applications open for a given program.
-There are currently no programs with open applications.

 The AMY Project collaborates with professional artists working in the performing arts across skills and disciplines (i.e. playwriting, direction, storytelling, dramaturgy, theatre design, production management, songwriting/music composition, dance, physical theatre, movement, spoken word, film, etc).
 Professional artists can work with AMY in a variety of ways, including guest workshops, one-on-one mentoring, program direction, and production-specific creative roles.
 It is essential that all artists working with AMY be committed to supporting an anti-racist, queer-positive, trans-positive, mixed ability-positive, inclusive environment.
 We actively seek to work with artists who come from the same communities and experiences as our participants and will prioritize applications from artists who identify as being from multiple of the following groups: women, gender non-binary, Black, Indigenous, People of Colour, LGBTQ2SIA, people with disabilities, immigrants/newcomers, from working class backgrounds.